The Community Forest is located in the Shadforth Reserve, accessible from Shiffner Street on the north side of the town.

 About half of the 5060 plants planted in 2006 were local box and gum trees, wattles and casuarinas, bursaria and melaleuca.
 Some other plants are native to the region, such as Weeping Myall from north of Echuca or River She-oak from around the Murrumbidgee River.
 Sugar Gum and Spotted Gum are from elsewhere in South East Australia – but long established locally – and were included because there are provenances of them that are fast growing and straight, with really good wood.

 To the east within the trotting track, is 5.7 ha which includes some old remnant grey box trees, and a number of younger grey box trees that have regenerated.
 This area will also be a productive part of the community forest, and will be managed for wood production as well as for wildlife habitat and amenity values.
 This area was planted with more trees and especially shrubs in 2007.
 Only local indigenous plants were used in this area.
 Managing the forest for wood production will be a chance to demonstrate the excellent wood quality of our local box species in particular, when they are managed for good form and spacing.

 Who manages the area?

-The Shadforth Reserve Committee of Management will be re-established to include representatives of all the groups that use the Reserve.
+The Shadforth Reserve Committee of Management which includes representatives of all the groups that use the Reserve.

 A forest management plan is being written for the forest to set out how it can be managed to give wood products and be a nice place for recreational use, and protect habitat values for wildlife.

 In 2006 a grant from DPI / GBCMA, and a donation from the Sheep Pen Creek Land Management Group funded the project.
 VTAG has been behind the project from the beginning and is prepared to subsidise any shortfall in funding with community funds that they raise from organising the Violet Town Market.